Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - The release spell knockback multiplier increased from **0.5** to **1**.
 - Level **3** release spells unstun allies.
 - The release spell now unhacks allies and friendly engineer blocks at level **5**.
-- The regeneration potion effect after casting spells was replaced with "Soothing Light" which is a custom regeneration effect.
+- The regeneration potion effect after casting spells was replaced with the "Soothing Light" custom regeneration effect.

 Prometheus